The Joys of Photobooking (First Part)

 AdoramaPix’s photo books do have some nice features though.
 For one thing, they have a different type of binding, which eliminates the crease in the middle of the book, and allows the pages to lay flat, making full-page spreads look better.
 They also boast that they use real photographic paper, which will supposedly give much better results than the four-color offset printing that Blurb and other photo book companies use.
 These advantages don’t come cheap, however, as AdoramaPix’s prices are much higher than Blurb’s, even though the largest Blurb books are 50% bigger.
 If AdoramaPix had a 13 x 11 inch book like Blurb, I might possibly consider them for a special project, despite their significantly higher prices.
 As it is, I’ll just stick with Blurb.

-The final product was a 114-page photo book with hundreds of family photos, particularly of Joanne, her brother and sister, and their seven cousins.
-Now Joanne’s grandma can browse through this book and see how each of her ten grandchildren grew up over the years.
+The final product was a 114-page photo book with hundreds of family photos, particularly of my kids and their seven cousins.
+Now their grandma can browse through this book and see how each of her ten grandchildren grew up over the years.
 This book has become a unique family heirloom which will be cherished for a long time to come.
-Although I don’t have any of the photos on this Web site, you can see the final product on Blurb’s Web site by visiting Dans la maison de Grand-mère...
-(In the house of Grandmother...)
-Awesome job, Joanne!
+Awesome job!

 Up to this point, my photo book experience had been smooth sailing.
 But as I will share in the second part of this article, I was soon to run into some rough seas, but also some amazing customer service — dont' miss it!